Market Beliefs about Open vs. Closed AI: Introduction

 \section{Introduction}

 There is wide disagreement about the economic implications of Artificial Intelligence.
-Some suggest that AI will have muted effects on economic growth \citep{acemoglu_simple_2025}; others have considered the possiblity that AI will lead to substantial growth or material abundance \citep{brynjolfsson_artificial_2017,aghion_artificial_2019,trammell_economic_2023}, or even existential risk to humankind \citep{yudkowsky_if_2025}. \citet{jones_ai_2024} and \citet{chow_transformative_2025} suggest that interest rates are a measurable object that could partly reveal what market participants believe will happen.
+Some suggest that AI will have muted effects on economic growth \citep{acemoglu_simple_2025}; others have considered the possibility that AI will lead to substantial growth or material abundance \citep{brynjolfsson_artificial_2017,aghion_artificial_2019,trammell_economic_2023}, or even existential risk to humankind \citep{yudkowsky_if_2025}. \citet{chow_transformative_2025} suggest that interest rates are a measurable object that could partly reveal what market participants believe will happen.
 In either extreme scenario, theory suggests that long-term real interest rates would rise: it is less important to save resources for futures that either have complete abundance or in which we do not exist.
-A pioneering study by \citet{andrews_markets_2025} develops an empirical test, and finds that long-run US bond yields do indeed shift around the release of AI Large Language Models (LLMs) by major labs.
-They document large, robust shifts in yields around major LLM releases.
-However, they find that yields \emph{decline}.
-This appears to be a puzzle.